ngs-docs/2022-GGG201b-lab/lab-5.md

 Given that, most of these numbers should be self-explanatory, except for the N50, N75, L50, and L75.

-To calculate these, you need to rank-order the contigs by size (largest to smallest, say) and then pick two rank:
+To calculate these, you need to rank-order the contigs by size (largest to smallest, say) and then pick two ranks:
-* the rank at which the sum of the length of all contigs below that rank equals 50% of the length of the whole asssembly
+* the rank at which the sum of the length of all contigs below that rank equals 50% of the length of the whole assembly
 * the same, but for 75%

 Then: